Myanmar court sentences US journalist to 11 years in jail

 Associated Press

-BANGKOK (AP) — A court in military-ruled Myanmar on Friday sentenced detained U.S. journalist Danny Fenster to 11 years in prison with hard labor after finding him guilty on several charges, including incitement for allegedly spreading false or inflammatory information.
+BANGKOK (AP) — A court in military-ruled Myanmar on Friday sentenced U.S. journalist Danny Fenster to 11 years in prison with hard labor, the maximum penalty under three charges, despite calls by the United States and rights groups for his release.

-Fenster, the managing editor of the online magazine Frontier Myanmar, was also found guilty of contacting illegal organizations and violating visa regulations, lawyer Than Zaw Aung said.
-He was sentenced to the maximum term on each charge and ordered to pay a 100,000 kyat ($56) fine.

-Than Zaw Aung said Fenster wept in court after hearing the sentence and had not yet decided whether to appeal.
-He is the only foreign journalist to be convicted of a serious offense since the army seized power in February, ousting the elected government of Aung San Suu Kyi.
+It was the harshest punishment yet among the seven journalists known to have been convicted since the military ousted the elected government of Nobel laureate Aung San Suu Kyi in February.

+Fenster, the managing editor of the online magazine Frontier Myanmar, is still facing additional terrorism and treason charges under which he could receive up to life in prison.

 Fenster was detained at Yangon International Airport on May 24 as he was about to board a flight to go to the Detroit area in the United States to see his family.

-Than Zaw Aung said that one of the new charges comes under a section of the Counterterrorism Act that is punishable by from 10 years to life in prison.
-The military-installed government has said it would apply the law harshly in cases involving opposition organizations it has officially deemed “terrorist” groups.”
-Involvement can include contacting such groups, or reporting their statements.

-The other charge is under the penal code and is usually referred to as treason or sedition.
-It carries a penalty of seven to 20 years’ imprisonment.
+Some of the closed media have continued operating without a license, publishing online as their staff members dodge arrest.

+At least three other foreign journalists, from Japan, the United States and Poland, have been detained.
+The American, Nathan Maung, said he was tortured while in custody.

-The hearings on the original three charges were held at the court in Yangon’s Insein Prison, where Fenster is jailed.
-They were closed to the press and the public.
-Accounts of the proceedings have come from Fenster’s lawyer.
+The hearings on the original three charges against Fenster were held at a court in Yangon’s infamous Insein Prison, where he is jailed.
+They were closed to the media and the public, and accounts of the proceedings have come from Fenster’s lawyer.

 Despite testimony from more than a dozen prosecution witnesses, it was never clear exactly what Fenster was alleged to have done, and it appeared that he was judged guilty by association.

-Much of the prosecution’s case appeared to hinge on his being employed by one of the media outlets, Myanmar Now, another online news site, that had been ordered closed this year.
-But Fenster had left his job at Myanmar Now in July last year, joining Frontier Myanmar the following month.
+Much of the prosecution’s case appeared to hinge on his being employed by Myanmar Now, another online news site, that was ordered closed this year.
+But Fenster left his job at Myanmar Now in July last year, joining Frontier Myanmar the following month.

 Prosecution witnesses testified that they were informed by a letter from the Information Ministry that its records showed that Fenster continued to be employed this year by Myanmar Now.

-Than Zaw Aung also said he was unable to produce a government official to testify, which would be difficult to do under any circumstances, and the judge took into account only the Information Ministry letter.
+Than Zaw Aung said he was unable to produce a government official to testify, and the judge took into account only the Information Ministry letter.

-“Therefore, according to this letter, Danny is responsible for Myanmar Now and the judge said that’s why Danny was sentenced,” said the lawyer.
+“Therefore, according to this letter, Danny is responsible for Myanmar Now and the judge said that’s why Danny was sentenced,” the lawyer said.

-He said Fenster told him he despises both the Myanmar police and Swe Win, his boss and editor-in-chief at Myanmar Now, whom he blames for his situation because he apparently forgot to inform the Information Ministry of his resignation last year.
+He said Fenster told him that the editor-in-chief of Myanmar Now allegedly forgot to inform the Information Ministry of his resignation last year.

 The U.S. government, human rights groups, press freedom associations and Fenster’s family had pressed strongly for the 37-year-old journalist’s release.

-“This long prison sentence against a journalist is a travesty of justice by a kangaroo court operating at the beck and call of the Myanmar military junta,” said Phil Robertson, deputy Asia director of Human Rights Watch.
-“Danny Fenster has done nothing that should be considered a crime.
-This bogus conviction should be quashed, and Fenster should be immediately released and permitted to leave the country if that is what he wants.”

-Shawn Crispin, Southeast Asia representative of the New York-based Committee to Protect Journalists, also called for Fenster’s immediate and unconditional release.

-”Myanmar must stop jailing journalists for merely doing their job of reporting the news,” he said.
+”Myanmar must stop jailing journalists for merely doing their job of reporting the news,” said Shawn Crispin, Southeast Asia representative of the New York-based Committee to Protect Journalists.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.